DoDAO-io/chatgpt-prompts/new-byte-prompt.md

 - steps: Describe the list of tweet threads.
 Steps have three dynamic fields
     1) name - infer it for the particulat tweet
     2) content - contents of the tweet.
     3) uuid - random generated uuid4.
+Generate a new random uuidv4 for each uuid field.
+- created: is the ISO date reperesentation of the current date and time
 - other fields are all static and dont change.